sloan58/cip3/README.md

 php artisan key:generate
 php artisan migrate --seed
 ```
+Be sure to configure your `.env` file to match your local resource configurations!

 Windows:

 *TODO*

 ### Cisco UCM Setup
-Create and account with the following Roles so that it can use the AXL and RisPort API's:
+Create an account with the following Roles so that it can use the AXL and RisPort API's:

 - AXL
 - Standard CCM Server Monitoring